Radiation burn: Alpha burns

-"Alpha burns" are caused by alpha particles, which can cause extensive tissue damage if inhaled.
+"Alpha burns" are caused by alpha particles, which can cause extensive tissue damage if emitted within the body by inhaled or ingested sources.
 Due to the keratin in the epidermal layer of the skin, external alpha burns are limited to only mild reddening of the outermost layer of skin.

 Beta burns

 "Beta burns"—caused by beta particles—are shallow surface burns, usually of skin and less often of lungs or gastrointestinal tract, caused by beta particles, typically from hot particles or dissolved radionuclides that came to direct contact with or close proximity to the body.
 They can appear similar to sunburn.
 Unlike gamma rays, beta emissions are stopped much more effectively by materials and therefore deposit all their energy in only a shallow layer of tissue, causing more intense but more localized damage.
 On cellular level, the changes in skin are similar to radiodermatitis.

 The dose is influenced by relatively low penetration of beta emissions through materials.
 The cornified keratine layer of epidermis has enough stopping power to absorb beta radiation with energies lower than 70 keV.
 Further protection is provided by clothing, especially shoes.
 The dose is further reduced by limited retention of radioactive particles on skin; a 1 millimeter particle is typically released in 2 hours, while a 50 micrometer particle usually does not adhere for more than 7 hours.
 Beta emissions are also severely attenuated by air; their range generally does not exceed 6 ft and intensity rapidly diminishes with distance.

 The eye lens seems to be the most sensitive organ to beta radiation, even in doses far below maximum permissible dose.
 Safety goggles are recommended to attenuate strong beta.

-Beta burns can occur also to plants.
-An example of such damage is the Red Forest, a victim of the Chernobyl accident.

 Careful washing of exposed body surface, removing the radioactive particles, may provide significant dose reduction.
 Exchanging or at least brushing off clothes also provides a degree of protection.

 If the exposure to beta radiation is intense, the beta burns may first manifest in 24–48 hours by itching and/or burning sensation that last for one or two days, sometimes accompanied by hyperaemia.
 After 1–3 weeks burn symptoms appear; erythema, increased skin pigmentation (dark colored patches and raised areas), followed by epilation and skin lesions.
 Erythema occurs after 5–15 Gy, dry desquamation after 17 Gy, and bullous epidermitis after 72 Gy.
 Chronic radiation keratosis may develop after higher doses.
 Primary erythema lasting more than 72 hours is an indication of injury severe enough to cause chronic radiation dermatitis.
 Edema of dermal papillae, if present within 48 hours since the exposition, is followed by transepidermal necrosis.
 After higher doses, the malpighian layer cells die within 24 hours; lower doses may take 10–14 days to show dead cells.
 Inhalation of beta radioactive isotopes may cause beta burns of lungs and nasopharyngeal region, ingestion may lead to burns of gastrointestinal tract; the latter being a risk especially for grazing animals.